HCPS-OTIS/tools/templates/workorders.md

 Touchpad replaced.
 Plastics replaced.

-Not replaced
+Not Replaced
 Damage does not warrant replacement at this time.
-Device in working order.
+Device is in working order.

 ## repairs